etherisc-legacy/GIF/docs/configure_truffle.rst

 Configure a Truffle project
 ***************************

 Now we are ready to build a product.
-Create a new directory for it.
+Create a new directory for it within root folder for GIF.

 ::